abhishekr7/21-days-of-dev/README.md

 What is express ?
 > *Web application framework* -
 > Helps to organize your web application into an MVC architecture on the server side

+Frames should be avoided at all costs.
+There are outdated and can cause problems.
+Use server side scripting instead.